The EORTC QLQ-C30 is a questionnaire developed to assess the quality of life of cancer patients.

 The download request on this website is for academic use only.

 For studies carried out by a commercial sponsor or if your study is being partially sponsored by the pharmaceutical industry, a compensation fee is payable.
 A compensation fee is required per study.
 The amount of the fee depends on the number of patients.
-For further details for commercial use, please contact Julie Walker directly.
+For further details for commercial use, please contact Dagmara Kulis directly.

 Thank you for your understanding.

 The funds that are generated through the copyright arrangement are used exclusively to support the ongoing research of the QLG on the development and refinement of quality of life instruments.